Claim: Message from Starbucks Chairman Howard Schultz extols the company's contributions to Israel.

 Starbucks Coffee Stores

-Origins: The above-reproduced letter, purportedly written by Starbucks CEO Howard Schultz and extolling that company's financial contributions to Israel's defense, reads like a spoof, and indeed it is — one written by Andrew Winkler and published on the ZioPedia web site on 11 July 2006 (where it is clearly identified as a parody).
+Origins: The above-reproduced letter, purportedly written by Starbucks CEO Howard Schultz to extol that company's financial contributions to Israel's defense, reads like a spoof, and indeed it is: one written by Andrew Winkler and published on the ZioPedia web site on 11 July 2006 (where it is clearly identified as a parody).

 The author noted in an update that although the letter itself was a spoof, he based his satire upon factual information about Starbucks CEO Howard Schultz:

 The Howard Schultz spoof letter above has caused quite a bit of a stir.
 We had over 10,000 visitors reading this article in the past 24 hours.
 Some of them were not quite sure whether the article was 'kosher' or not.
 Well, it was and it wasn't.
 Howard Schultz never wrote that letter, I did.
 If you didn't find it funny, blame it on my German humour.
 However, all the statements I made in that letter about donations, sponsorships, political views etc. — are based on factual Howard Schultz actions and quotes, as 1/2 hour of 'Googling' will easily confirm to anyone interested.